 We will use a range of nationally available datasets to inform this policy.
 A number of contextual factors will be considered when assessing applications, these will help us to identify applicants who may not have reached their potential due to personal disadvantage or prior education circumstances.
 The University recognises that we are relying on readily available data to make contextual admissions decisions and will evaluate the reliability of this data during the 2020 cycle in order to feed into future policy.

-For this cycle England domiciled A level only applicants for 2020-21 entry through the main UCAS cycle who meet the specified criteria will be eligible for contextual admissions.
-This will mean that eligible applicants will receive an adjusted offer, one grade below the published typical offer level for the course(s) applied for.
+For this cycle England domiciled A level only applicants for 2021-22 entry through the main UCAS cycle who meet the specified criteria will be eligible for contextual admissions.
+This will mean that eligible applicants will receive an adjusted offer, two grades below the published typical offer level for the course(s) applied for.
 Course specific conditions will still apply, for example if the course requires you to have a minimum grade in a related subject, this subject grade will not be adjusted.

 A level applicants domiciled in England will be eligible for a contextual offer if they meet the following criteria: